cfrancoeur/markdown-cv/index.md

 GPA: 4.0/4.0

 **University of Maryland - College Park**    `August 2012 - May 2016`
-Bachelor of Science in Microbiology with Black Women's Studies Minor
+Bachelor of Science in Microbiology with a Black Women's Studies Minor
 GPA: 3.905/4.0
 Cum Laude Latin Honors
 Integrated Life Sciences Honors